Skip to main content

 State-Specific Programs

 Some states require additional employer contributions for disability insurance (DI) and paid family leave (PFL).
-California, New York, New Jersey, and a few others have mandatory programs.
+California, New York, New Jersey, Hawaii, and Rhode Island have mandatory disability programs.
+California, New York, New Jersey, Washington, and several others require paid family leave contributions.
 These are typically a small percentage of wages but add up across employees.

 Looking for Total Employee Cost?